Sam Acho: 2015

 On April 1, 2015, the Chicago Bears signed Acho to a one-year, $840,000 contract.

-During training camp, Acho competed to be a starting outside linebacker against Jared Allen, Lamarr Houston, David Bass, and Willie Young.
-Acho was sidelined for three weeks during the preseason after suffering from mononucleosis.
-On September 12, 2015, the Chicago Bears terminated Acho's contract after he was ruled inactive due to his illness.
-On September 14, 2015, the Chicago Bears re-signed Acho to a one-year, $840,000 contract.
+During training camp, Acho competed to be a starting outside linebacker against Jared Allen, Lamarr Houston, David Bass, and Willie Young; but was sidelined for three weeks during the preseason by mononucleosis.

+On September 12, the Bears terminated Acho's contract after he was ruled inactive due to his illness.
+But two days later they re-signed Acho to a one-year, $840,000 contract.
 In Week 5, he collected a season-high six solo tackles during an 18–17 win at the Kansas City Chiefs.
-Acho shared starts with Willie Young and finished his first season with the Bears in 2015 with 39 combined tackles (30 solo), a pass deflection, a forced fumble, and one fumble recovery in 15 games and seven starts.
+That season he shared starts with Willie Young and finished with 39 combined tackles (30 solo), a pass deflection, a forced fumble, and one fumble recovery in 15 games and seven starts.

 2016

-On March 28, 2016, the Chicago Bears signed Acho to a one-year, $840,000 contract with a signing bonus of $80,000.
+On March 28, 2016, the Bears signed Acho to a one-year, $840,000 contract that included a signing bonus of $80,000.
 During training camp, Acho competed to be a starting outside linebacker against Pernell McPhee, Lamarr Houston, Willie Young, and rookie Leonard Floyd.
 Head coach John Fox named Acho the backup outside linebacker to begin the regular season, behind Willie Young and Leonard Floyd.

 On September 18, 2016, Acho recorded three combined tackles and sacked quarterback Carson Wentz during a 29–14 loss to the Philadelphia Eagles in Week 2.
 The sack became his first since 2014.
 The following week, he collected season-high four combined tackles in the Bears' 31–17 loss at the Dallas Cowboys in Week 3.
-He finished the 2016 season with 27 combined tackles (18 solo), a pass deflection, a sack, and a forced fumble in 16 games and six starts.
+Acho finished the 2016 season with 27 combined tackles (18 solo), a pass deflection, a sack, and a forced fumble in 16 games and six starts.

 2017

-On April 15, 2017, the Chicago Bears signed Acho to a one-year, $855,000 contract with $130,000 guaranteed and a signing bonus of $80,000.
+On April 15, 2017, the Chicago re-signed Acho to a one-year, $855,000 contract that included $130,000 guaranteed and a signing bonus of $80,000.

 During training camp, Acho competed for a roster spot as a starting outside linebacker against Pernell McPhee, Willie Young, Leonard Floyd, Dan Skuta, and Lamarr Houston.

 Acho became a starting outside linebacker for the last nine games of the regular season after Willie Young and Leonard Floyd both suffered injuries and were placed on injured reserve.
 On December 10, 2017, he collected a season-high five combined tackles during a 33–7 loss at the Cincinnati Bengals.

 He finished the 2017 season with 45 combined tackles (29 solo), three sacks, a pass deflection and a forced fumble in 16 games and 12 starts.
+He also had a 3 yard kickoff return on a squib kick, the only one of his career.
 Pro Football Focus gave Acho an overall grade of 59.8, which ranked 88th among all edge rushers.